We're modernising the Great Western route to bring passengers faster, more frequent, more reliable services.

 Bristol Parkway station

 Until December 2018, we are carrying out essential work in and around Bristol Parkway station to prepare it for the new fleet of electric trains.

 Filton Abbey Wood station

-The work is part of the project to double the number of tracks between Bristol Temple Meads and Bristol Parkway from two to four.
+We are working at the station as part of our project to double the number of tracks between Bristol Temple Meads and Bristol Parkway from two to four.
 Benefits will include greater passenger capacity, additional local stopping services and reduced journey times.

 A fourth platform will be built at Filton Abbey Wood station with ramped access to the existing footbridge.
-In order to support the embankment, a retaining wall will be built between the new platform and the residential area that backs onto the railway.
-This phase of the work is under way.
-Our teams will return next year to extend the three existing platforms and lay the new track.
+In order to support the embankment, we are building a retaining wall between the site of the new platform and the residential area that backs onto the railway.
+This phase of work is under way.
+Later in 2018 we will extend the three existing platforms and lay the new track.